chooron/HydroModels.jl/docs/src/framework_concepts.md

 ## Flux: The Building Blocks

-Fluxes are the fundamental computational units in DeepFlex.jl.
+Fluxes are the fundamental computational units in HydroModels.jl.
 They define the mathematical relationships between variables in a hydrological system.
 There are three main types of flux components:

 ### 1. HydroFlux